DoHKapJleoHe/PhotocenterInformationalSystem/README.md

 # FotocentreInformationalSystem

-This is my project for Data Bases course.
+This is my project for Data Base's course.